Data-SUITE: Data-centric identification of in-distribution incongruous examples: Related work

-\textbf{Data-Centric ML.} Ensuring high data quality is a critical but often overlooked problem in ML, where the focus is optimizing models \citep{Sambasivan,jain2020overview}.
-Even when it is considered, the process of assessing datasets is adhoc or artisinal \citep{Sambasivan,ng2021}.
-However, there has been recent discussion around data-centric ML, which involves tools applied to the underlying data used to train and evaluate models, independent of the task-specific, predictive models.
-Our work contributes to this nascent body of work - presenting Data-SUITE, which, to the best of our knowledge, is the first systematic data-centric framework to model uncertainty in datasets.
-Specifically, we model the uncertainty in the feature (data) values themselves (\emph{data-centric}), which contrasts modeling the uncertainty in predictions (\emph{model-centric}).
+\textbf{Data-Centric AI.} Ensuring high data quality is a critical but often overlooked problem in ML, where the focus is optimizing models \cite{Sambasivan,jain2020overview}.
+Even when it is considered, the process of assessing datasets is adhoc or artisanal \cite{Sambasivan,ng2021}.
+However, there has been recent discussion around data-centric AI (DCAI), which we define as tools applied to the underlying data used to train and evaluate models, independent of the task-specific, predictive models.
+Our work contributes to this nascent body of work – presenting Data-SUITE, which, to the best of our knowledge, is the first systematic data-centric framework to model uncertainty in datasets.
+Specifically, we model the uncertainty in the feature (data) values themselves (\emph{data-centric}), which contrasts to modeling the uncertainty in predictions (\emph{model-centric}).
+We also highlight a tangential of classical data management \cite{kumar2017data}, which does not consider uncertainty and randomness in the data for subsequent analysis.
+An exception is probabilistic databases \cite{suciu2011probabilistic}.

-\textbf{Noisy labels.} Learning with noisy data is a widely studied problem, we refer the reader to \citep{algan2021image, song2020learning} for an in depth review.
-In the machine learning context, there is a focus on label noise.
-We argue that work on noisy labels is not directly related, as the typical goal is to learn a model robust to the label noise, which is different from our goal of modeling the uncertainty in the features.
-Additionally, the success of the literature on noisy labels is tightly coupled to the task-specific predictive model, which is different from our model-independent setting.
+\textbf{Noisy labels.} Learning with noisy data is a widely studied problem, we refer the reader to \cite{algan2021image, song2020learning} for an in depth review.
+In machine learning, the focus is label noise.
+We argue that work on noisy labels is not directly related, as the goal is to learn a model robust to the label noise, which is different from our goal of modeling the uncertainty in the features.
+Additionally, methods are often coupled to the task-specific predictive model, which is different from our model-independent setting.